 • Your entire team must be comprised of active IEEE student or graduate student members.

-• You must be registered as a participant for this contest.
+• Participants can compete individually or in teams of up to four.
 A team leader must be appointed at registration as the primary point of contact.

-• Additional hardware and building resources must be purchased or otherwise sourced by your team, and will remain the property of your team throughout the contest.
-No financial support is available from IEEE for the purchase of additional hardware or computer equipment, other than the supply of the Arduino Nano and kit.
-Hardware may be loaned or donated by any external party such as your university or IEEE section officers.
-No additional marks will be awarded for the use of external hardware.
+• Hardware and building resources must be purchased or sourced by your team, and will remain the property of your team throughout the contest.
+Hardware may be loaned or donated by any external party such as your university or IEEE section.

 • You must have the means to record a video of the finished device in operation to demonstrate its capabilities.